 ¼ teaspoon cloves

 3 tablespoons pumpkin puree

 - Beat cream cheese and slowly add powdered sugar and vanilla extract.
+Beat in butter.
 Mix until smooth.

 - Measure 1 ¾ cups of the frosting and add cinnamon, nutmeg, cloves, and pumpkin.
 Beat till smooth.